SINGING COMPETITION II (2015) by Tan Puay Tee

 Signed, dated, inscribed and sealed (lower right)

-Chinese ink and colour on rice paper, mounted
+Chinese ink on rice paper, mounted

 96 cm x 180 cm